Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Introduction

 \subsubsection{Natural gradient}

-Conventional gradient descent exhibits a fundamental dependence on the chosen parameterization of the model, which can lead to severe ill-conditioning and the need for very small step sizes, particularly when optimization is performed on curved statistical manifolds.
-This limitation arises because the standard gradient corresponds to the direction of steepest descent with respect to the Euclidean metric on the parameter space, without accounting for the intrinsic geometry of the family of probability distributions.
+Conventional gradient descent depends strongly on the chosen parameterization of the model, which can lead to severe ill-conditioning and the need for very small step sizes, particularly when optimization is performed on curved statistical manifolds.
+This limitation arises because the standard gradient corresponds to the direction of steepest descent with respect to the Euclidean metric on the parameter space, rather than the intrinsic geometry of the underlying family of probability distributions.

-Natural gradient methods~\cite{amari1998natural,martens2020new,carrillo2024fisher} address this issue by preconditioning the gradient using the Riemannian metric induced by the statistical manifold.
+Natural gradient methods~\cite{amari1998natural,martens2020new,wang2022accelerated,carrillo2024fisher} address this issue by preconditioning the gradient with the Riemannian metric induced by the statistical manifold.
 This metric is given by the Fisher information matrix (FIM), which captures the local curvature of the model:

-Natural gradient flows are invariant under smooth reparameterizations and ensure that the resulting optimization trajectory depends only on the geometry of the distribution space.
-We further highlight their affine invariance \cite{goodman2010ensemble,chen2023sampling} with respect to linear transformations of the parameter space in the Gaussian and mixture context, which is the key to robustness to anisotropy and ill-conditioning (see \Cref{sec:theory}).
+Natural gradient flows are invariant under smooth reparameterizations, so the resulting optimization trajectory depends only on the geometry of the distribution space.
+We further highlight their affine invariance \cite{goodman2010ensemble,chen2023sampling} with respect to linear transformations of the parameter space in the Gaussian and mixture context, which contributes to robustness under anisotropy and ill-conditioning (see \Cref{sec:theory}).
 Natural gradients have been widely used to accelerate Gaussian variational inference~\cite{amari1998natural,opper2009variational, hoffman2013stochastic,garbuno2020affine,chen2023sampling}, since the Fisher information matrix admits a closed-form expression for Gaussian families.
-Extending this framework to Gaussian mixture models is considerably more challenging due to parameter coupling and degeneracies in the Fisher matrix.
-Early approaches relied on block-diagonal or approximate Fisher information matrices to retain tractability~\cite{attias2013inferring}.
-More recently, carefully designed approximations have been shown to significantly improve convergence and robustness for Gaussian mixture variational inference~\cite{lin2019fast}, including in gradient-free settings~\cite{che2025stable}.
+Extending this framework to Gaussian mixture models is challenging, since the exact Fisher information matrix is generally unavailable in closed form and its dimension grows rapidly with the number of mixture components.
+Existing methods~\cite{lin2019fast,arenz2020trust,arenz2022unified,chen2024efficient} therefore typically rely on tractable approximations that decouple the updates of the individual components and the mixture weights.
+Related Wasserstein-gradient-flow approaches~\cite{lambert2022variational} also lead to decoupled componentwise updates.
+Nevertheless, numerical stability remains a central bottleneck, since even gradient- or Hessian-based updates may require very small step sizes.